Western Philatelic Library

-The Western Philatelic Library is located in Redwood City, California.
+The Western Philatelic Library is a privately funded philatelic library located in Redwood City, California.
+The 3000-square-foot library is open to public and has about 200 members.
+The library is administered by the Friends of Western Philatelic Library, Inc. and staffed by volunteers.

 History

-The library was founded in 1969 and is chapter 836 of the American Philatelic Society.
+The library was originally founded as South Bay Philatelic Library in 1969 by Roger Skinner and other philatelists with space provided by the Sunnyvale Public Library in Sunnyvale, California.
+The library's core collection came from the Pacific Philatelic Society.

-The library has been designated an official project of Save America's Treasures.

-In 2014, the library moved to 3004 Spring Street in Redwood City.
+In 2014, the library relocated from Sunnyvale to 3004 Spring Street in Redwood City, California.

 Legal status

 The library is registered with the United States Internal Revenue Service as a 501(c)(3) non-profit corporation and donations are treated as a charitable deduction for the purposes of United States Federal Income Tax.

 Mission statement

-The library state on their website: